Skema Business School: Campuses

 Skema announced the opening of a new campus in Cape Town (South Africa) at the beginning of academic year 2019/2020.

 The Lille campus is located in the Euralille business district in the north of France.
 The Lille campus gathers more than 2,200 students over 16,000 m2.
 A partnership has been established with the University of Lille to develop joint-programmes and combine the institutions' research efforts in the Lille School of Management Research Center.

 The Sophia Antipolis campus is located in the technology park of the same name in the south of France.
-A partnership with Science Po Aix offers joint-programmes, enabling business students to study political sciences.
+A partnership with Sciences Po Aix offers joint-programmes, enabling business students to study political sciences.